red-cruz/vts.js/README.md

 - `form`: String - The CSS class to apply to the form when it has been validated.
   - Default: `'was-validated'`
-- `invalid`: String - The CSS class to apply to the created `div` sibling of an invalid field.
+- `invalid`: String - The CSS class to be passed as the first parameter of the `invalid handler` function.
   - Default: `'invalid-feedback'`
-    > This property is disregarded if the default handlers are overwritten.
-- `valid`: String - The CSS class to apply to the created `div` sibling of a valid field.
+- `valid`: String - The CSS class to be passed as the first parameter of the `valid handler` function.
   - Default: `'valid-feedback'`
-    > This property is disregarded if the default handlers are overwritten.

 ### `halt`: Boolean - Determines whether to halt the form's submission.